AFC Wimbledon: The Conference (2008–2011)

-Football League (2011–present)
+Reaching the Football League (2011–2020)

+Becoming Established (2011-2016)

-The 2011–12 season saw AFC Wimbledon's promotion to League Two.
-The team started the season well, winning seven out of their first 12 matches, but failed to keep the momentum going and had a poor run, eventually finishing the season ranked 16th, 10 points clear of the relegation zone.
+The 2011–12 season saw AFC Wimbledon's first season in League Two.
+They played their first Football League game on 6 August 2011, losing 3–2 at Kingsmeadow against Bristol Rovers, before registering their first Football League victory with a 2–0 win at Dagenham & Redbridge a week later.
+Wimbledon would go on to win seven out of their first 12 matches, seeing the club rise into the automatic promotion places, however they failed to keep the momentum going, eventually finishing the season ranked 16th, 10 points clear of the relegation zone.

 AFC Wimbledon's rapid rise through the English football league system between 2002 and 2024.
 It took the club just 14 years to progress from the 9th tier to the 3rd.

 The 2012–13 campaign marked the tenth anniversary of AFC Wimbledon's inaugural season.
 After an abysmal start to the season, manager Terry Brown was sacked on 19 September 2012 along with assistant manager Stuart Cash, with AFC Wimbledon sitting just above the relegation zone.
 First team coach Simon Bassey took over as caretaker manager with immediate effect.
 Bassey was in charge just four matches, however, before former Wimbledon player Neal Ardley was appointed as Terry Brown's permanent replacement on 10 October 2012, naming former Watford and Cardiff City teammate Neil Cox as his assistant manager.
 On 2 December 2012, AFC Wimbledon faced Milton Keynes Dons in the second round of the FA Cup, in the first ever meeting between the two sides following the relocation of Wimbledon to Milton Keynes, with the match ending as a 2–1 defeat for AFC Wimbledon.
 The Dons secured their Football League status on the final day of the 2012–13 season, despite having started the day in the relegation zone, by beating Fleetwood Town 2–1 at Kingsmeadow on 27 April 2013.

 In the 2013–14 season, a match involving AFC Wimbledon was at the centre of a failed match-fixing plot.
 Shortly after the club's 1–0 loss against Dagenham & Redbridge on 26 November 2013, businessmen Krishna Ganeshan and Chann Sankaran and three Whitehawk players—Michael Boateng, Moses Swaibu and Hakeem Adelakun—were charged with conspiracy to commit bribery over a failed plot to fix the game.
 Ganeshan, Sankaran and Boateng were convicted.
 The club had a disappointing season overall, only managing to replicate the 20th placed league finish of the season before after the club were docked three points for the ineligible fielding of Jake Nicholson after failing to obtain international clearance for him after he joined from Scottish Championship side Greenock Morton on 19 February 2014.